ivanmauriciogomezbarrios-spec/Projectiamauriciogomez/README.md

-# Projectiamauriciogomez
+# Proyecto ia mauriciogomez
 The future is the road - Proyecto del curso de Desarrollo de IA
 <!-- This is the markdown template for the final project of the Building AI course,
 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# Incios de un proyecto IA

 Final project for the Building AI course